sonots/time_with_zone/README.md

 ## Limitation

-This gem does not support short-abbreviation of timezone such as 'PST', 'CST', and 'JST' because some abbreviations are overlapped and we can not tell which is a representative example.
+This gem only partially supports short-abbreviation of timezone such as 'PST', 'CST', and 'JST' as ruby iteself only partially supports https://github.com/ruby/ruby/blob/6ce158ba870eb815ba9775ac8380b32fd81be040/lib/time.rb#L97-L113.

 ## Development